mgfarmer/openscad_tray_generator/README.md

 to the full model generation.
 You your favorite file browser/image viewer to check out the png file previews.

-[product] generates 3mf model files by default.
+Tray Generator generates 3mf model files by default.
 You can specify STL, but be aware that at this time OpenSCAD generates STL files with many errors that some slicers don't even notice.
 (When I started this I was using STL files because that's what I always used.
 I loaded the STL into my slicer and it looked fine, but when I printed it, some walls were